johanley/postscript-notes/README.md

 }
 ```

+It's important to note that none of this is needed  if *dx* and *dy* are already in the current namespace when `my-delightful-proc` is called.
+In that case, it's neither necessary nor desirable to pass *dx* and *dy* as params.
+(An exception: if you want to give the data different names for some reason.)

 ## Idiom: Save/Restore for Page Independence
 Adobe recommends having pages independent of each other.
 The typical way to accomplish this is to wrap the code that generates a page in a ``save\restore`` pair.
-In this way, the state of memory is saved at the beginning of the page, and resurrected at the end, such that each page
+In this way, the state of memory (local VM, not global VM) is saved at the beginning of the page, and resurrected at the end, such that each page
-starts with (local) memory that is in the exact same state.
+starts with local VM memory that is in the exact same state.

 Here's an example.
 It includes some DSC comments (Document Structuring Conventions):